-The Jobs page within the Protect > MS-SQL servers page in the Management Console displays a list of all backup, restore, and log request SQL jobs.
-The Jobs page shows the progress of each SQL job.
-Job details are available for all jobs where you can see a summary of the job and the logs associated with it.
+The All Jobs page within the Protect > MS-SQL servers page in the Management Console displays a list of all backup, restore, and log request SQL jobs.
+This page shows the progress of each SQL job.
+Job details are available for all jobs where you can see the summary of a job and the logs associated with it.

 To access the MS-SQL servers Jobs page, perform the following tasks:

 - Click Protect > MS-SQL servers.
 Note that if the All Organizations menu is enabled, you have to first select an organization that has the SQL server and then click Protect > MS-SQL servers.

 - In the navigation pane on the left, click Jobs.
 The right pane displays the following data: